engrusmanbelloa/engrusmanbelloa/README.md

 - 👋 Hi, I’m @engrusmanbelloa
 - 👀 I’m full stack web developer interested in Dapp and smart contract development
-- 🌱 Experienced web and smart contract developer with focus in the latest technologies such as HTML5, CSS3, JavaScript, Solidty, Web3JS, React, Mocha, styled Component, Sass, ExpressJs, MongoDB, Mongoose, NodeJs, etc..
+- 🌱 Experienced web and smart contract developer with focus in the latest technologies such as HTML5, CSS3, JavaScript, Solidty, Web3JS, ethersjs React, nextjs Mocha, styled Component, Sass, ExpressJs, MongoDB, Mongoose, NodeJs, etc..
 - 💞️ 'm a very ambitious blockchain developer looking for a role in an established blockchain company with the opportunity to work with the latest technologies on challenging and diverse projects
 - 📫 How to reach me: cto@bitkova.com